 Copy the package (.msu) to the

 %SYSTEMROOT%\CheckSUR\packagesdirectory.
-By default, this directory doesn't exist and you need to create the directory.
+By default, this directory doesn't exist, and you need to create it.

 Rerun the System Update Readiness tool.

-If you are a technical professional, see How to fix errors found in the CheckSUR.log for a more option on fixing errors in the CheckSUR.log.
+If you're a technical professional, see How to fix errors found in the CheckSUR.log for another option on fixing errors in the CheckSUR.log.